-Specifically, respondents would like to be helped with their vocational discernment through (in order of importance):
+Specifically, Catholic youth would like to be helped with their vocational discernment through (in order of importance):

-- 1. people sharing their experiences of their vocations and their journey to choosing a vocation - 2. talking directly with people who have a vocation they are interested in - 3. observing people who have a vocation they are interested in.
+- 1. people sharing their experiences of their vocations and their journey to choosing a vocation - 2. observing people who have a vocation they are interested in - 3. talking directly with people who have a vocation they are interested in.